 We make all of our ready-to-wear and accessories in Europe, manufactured from our own printed fabric.
-We solely work with digital printers within Europe that use eco friendly ink.
-If more textile manufacturing moves to digital printing, we will see less water pollution by the fashion industry.
+We solely work with digital printers within Europe that use eco-friendly ink.
+If more textile manufacturing moves to digital printing, we will see less water pollution in the fashion industry.
 Plus, with production levels that are lower on digital printers, we can reduce our environmental footprint and avoid overproducing completely.
-We work together with our manufacturers to recycle 100% of all minimum textile waist that’s left from production.
+We work together with our manufacturers to recycle 100% of all the minimum textile waste that’s left from production.

 Italy, the UK, and the Benelux are our largest sourcing countries for the materials and finishing of our accessories.
 For the manufacturing of our ready-to-wear, we are in a unique position, working with a local atelier in Belgium.